-- An FTA must result in the duties and other restrictive regulations of commerce (with certain permitted exceptions) being eliminated on substantially all the trade between the constituent territories in products originating in such territories. - "WTO Plus"
+- □An FTA must result in the duties and other restrictive regulations of commerce (with certain permitted exceptions) being eliminated on substantially all the trade between the constituent territories in products originating in such territories. - ■Trade Creation vs. "Trade Diversion"

 Interest in TPP